healthysustainablecities/global-indicators/readme.md

 # Global Healthy and Sustainable Cities Indicators (global-indicators)
 ## Summary
 An open-source tool for measuring, monitoring and reporting on policy and spatial urban indicators for healthy, sustainable cities worldwide using open or custom data.
 Designed to support participation in the [Global Observatory of Healthy and Sustainable Cities](https://healthysustainablecities.org)' [1000 city challenge](https://www.healthysustainablecities.org/1000cities), it can be run as code or as an app in your web browser.
+View the full documentation of the Global Healthy and Sustainable City Indicators software at https://healthysustainablecities.github.io/software/.

 This software can be configured to support comparisons within- and between-cities and across time, benchmarking, analysis and monitoring of local policies, tracking progress, and inform interventions towards achieving healthy, equitable and sustainable cities.
 It also support generating resources including maps, figures and reports in multiple languages, so these can be made accessible for use by local communities and stakeholders as a source of evidence to advocate for change.